Vegetables in containers

 - Beetroot: sow in March at 10cm (4in) spacings.
-The young leaves can be used as ‘spinach’.
-Follow these with quick growing crops of late summer salads
+The young leaves can be used like spinach.
+Follow these with fast-growing crops of late summer salads

 - Broad beans: sow from February at 20cm (8in) spacings.
 The tops can be pinched out to reduce blackfly attacks and also for use as ‘greens’.
-The broad beans can be followed in June or July with beetroot for late summer crops
+Broad beans can be followed in June or July with beetroot for late summer crops

 - Herbs: parsley, for example, can be sown in March for harvesting from June; coriander is also an attractive and popular crop.
 Basil is another great herb for pots.
 Repeat crops can be sown for late summer harvest